“What are you going to do?” asked many of our friends.

 But the idea kept nagging away at the back of our minds.
 And it worked with our friends too.
 They became so interested in the challenge and fun of such an adventure that they forgot all about the tricky question.

-But we’d caught the notoriously infectious bicycle-touring-bug.
+And we’d caught the notoriously infectious bicycle-touring-bug.

 Since then we’ve enjoyed bicycle tours on five different continents including adventures through the Andes, around Tasmania, across Vietnam, Cambodia and Laos and the east coast of America.